rouge-ruby/rouge/README.md

 ## Tips

 I don't get paid to maintain rouge.
-If you've found this software useful, consider dropping a tip in the [bucket](http://cash.me/$jneen).
+If you've found this software useful, consider dropping a tip in the [bucket][cashme].

+[cashme]: http://cash.me/$jneen "Jeanine Adkisson's Cash App page"

 ## License

 Rouge is released under the MIT license.
 Please see the `LICENSE` file for more information.